We may collect a share of sales or other compensation from the links on this page.

 Carbon fiber skis are made from composite laminate and run in layers from tip to tail.
 Carbon fiber skis typically weigh 100-200 grams (0.5 lb) less per ski compared with the same ski in fiberglass (source).

-Although carbon fibre is lighter and the more expensive option, the material is prone to suffer from ‘chattering’ at higher speeds or mixed snow conditions which makes it not the best choice for most resort skiers.
+Although carbon fiber is lighter and the more expensive option, the material is prone to suffer from ‘chattering’ at higher speeds or mixed snow conditions which makes it not the best choice for most resort skiers.

 Today most skis use fiberglass alongside a wood core for stiffness and stability (also cheaper than carbon fiber).
 Fiberglass also absorbs more vibrations which makes for a smoother ride – especially at speed or when skiing harder snow surfaces.